TMcMeans/HeadCount3.0/README.md

 ### Iteration 4 - Comparative Data Analysis

 Now that we can average and search for individual districts, we should be able to compare two districts to each other.
 For iteration 4, create a new method on DistrictRepository called `compareDistrictAverages`.
-This will take in two arguments and return an answer rounded to the nearest hundredth.
+This will take in two arguments and return an answer rounded to the nearest thousandth.
 There are existing tests to help you with this step.

 Example: